mviereck/runx/README.md

 # runx
-`runx` allows to easily run Linux GUI applications on MS Windows.
+`runx` allows to easily run Linux GUI applications and desktops on MS Windows.

  - This is especially of interest for [WSL](https://docs.microsoft.com/en-us/windows/wsl/about) in Windows 10 that does not support graphical applications on itself.